borderyz/neurowaves-lab-documentation/docs/source/5-meg-data-gallery/2-datastorage.rst

 Data naming and uploading protocol
 ----------------------------------

+A typical MEG dataset from NYUAD contains the following files and folders in BIDS-standard:

 Your data should be stored in the BIDS format.
-Find a template to be used under `bids-template`
+Find a template to be used under `bids-template`, the template contains all the information that you should have in each file.

 In the following, [SUB_ID] should be replaced with the ID of the subject for naming purposes.
 The different data files generated from a MEG experiment are the following.

 .. note::
-    If you have suggestions to make the naming convention better, please raise an issue on github or create a pull request with your proposed modifications.
+    If you have found a bug in the BIDS naming format please raise an issue on github or create a pull request with your proposed modifications.

+Directory structuring
+#####################

+Your file structure should look like this:

+- **root** level directory named after your project 'PROJECT_NAME'
+- within the **root** directory, you should have:
+    - `README.md`: general information on your project
+    - `dataset_description.json`: a JSON object detailing authors, project name, grants and so on
+    - `sub-[SUB_ID]`: a folder for each subject, within which there should be:
+        - Optionally a `ses-[SES_ID]` where SES_ID is a numeric session ID, inside which you will find:
+            - `meg` (must have one): will contain your MEG data and other meta-data
+            - `sourcedata` (not necessary)
+        - If the `ses-[SES_ID]` folder is not there, it means you do not have multiple sessions for the subject, in that case you will directly find `meg` and `sourcedata` within the `sub-[SUB_ID]` folder

 Laser scan files
 ################

 #.
 A .fsn filename that should be named ``sub-\[SUB_ID\]_scan.fsn`` : This file is obtained by saving
    the whole fastscan laser project (File Save)
+    - is stored under `sourcedata`

 #.
-Several .txt
+Several .txt should be converted to .pos by just renaming the file extension
     * ``sub-[SUB_ID]_scan.txt``  is the head scan of the participant
     * ``sub-[SUB_ID]_scan_stylus.txt`` is the stylus location file of the participant
+        - all should be stored under `meg`

 KIT-MEG files
 #############